pnnl/mass1/README.md

 There is an optional [R](https://www.r-project.org/) script for reading MASS1 time series output and boundary condition files.

+### Tecplot

+[Tecplot](https://www.tecplot.com/) is a commercial visualization software package.
+There is a script to build [Tecplot](https://www.tecplot.com/) input files from MASS1 profile output.
+It is used to make some profile animations in a few test cases.
+It's use is optional.

 ## Configure and Build

 MASS1 uses [CMake](https://cmake.org/) cross-platform tools to